djh1997/proj324/docs/index.md

 Installation of opencv for image processing was attempted but the install failed.
 After speaking to a supervisor he confirmed that opencv was too overpowered for my project.

 More research was then done around low power blob detection in python.
-Skimage (an add-on for python) was then found which has a function for Determinant of Hessian(DoH) blob detection.
+Skimage (a library for python) was then found which has a function for Determinant of Hessian(DoH) blob detection.
 This was lightweight, meaning it would be quick enough for image processing.
 The only remaining issue was getting the image from the camera into the right format.
 Skimage has a built in numpy array converter which was fortunate since the DoH blob detection needs a numpy array to function.

 With this working an image from the camera passed to the program, which saved the image with a circle around the blob to test the accuracy of the system.